SgtMajorMom/IT-Support-Documentation/Runbooks/Runbook-AD-Group-Management.md

-# Active Directory Group Management
+# Runbook: Active Directory Group Management

 ## Purpose
 Provide a consistent, secure, and auditable process for creating, modifying, reviewing, and removing Active Directory security and distribution groups.